4-Week TEFL Course in Chiang Mai, Thailand

 Training

-- 130-hour (+/-), 4-week intensive course
+- 120-hour, 4-week intensive course

-- 10 hours of classroom teaching practice
+- 6 hours of observed teaching practice at local schools

 Support